cdapio/coopr/docs/docs/source/guide/installation/index.rst

 Loading Default Templates
 =========================

 Loom provides a set of useful default templates that covers most supported use cases.
-For new users and administrators of Loom, we recommend installing these defaults as a starting point for template definition.
+For new users and administrators of Continuuity Loom, we recommend installing these defaults as a starting point for template definition.
 These defaults are required for running the example in the :doc:`Quick Start Guide </guide/quickstart/index>`.
 To load these templates, run:
 ::